rajat2g/Portfolio/content/podcasts.md

       and leadership.
 inquiries:
   instructions: I'm available for speaking engagements, podcast interviews, and
     panel discussions.
-I particularly enjoy conversations about technology leadership, innovation, and the human side of digital transformation.
+I particularly enjoy conversations about tunneling, automation and AI in geotechnical engineering, digital development, PhD research and its practical impacts, new trends and innovations in tunneling and geotechnical engineering, and leadership.
 For speaking inquiries, please reach out via email with details about your event, audience, and preferred topics.
-  email: your.email@example.com
+  email: rajatgangrade@gmail.com
 ---